 It’s an investment, and that’s why the coverage amounts are higher, too.

 The IRS states that premiums paid for whole life insurance are not tax deductible.
 However, you are not required to pay taxes on the accumulated cash value.
+Here are a few things to be aware of when it comes to taxes:

 What happens if you stop paying your whole life insurance premiums?